“That’s the most selfish idea I’ve ever heard!”

 Although I don’t remember specifics, I can tell you that the Monday morning edition spoke directly to the spiritual battle Connie and I found ourselves fighting.
 The encouragement and resolve it gave me that morning brought a stream of thankful tears.

 So, why am I writing this?
 Simply to bring to your attention a resource you may have overlooked.
 Maybe the Lord will speak to you through it, too.
-And, if He leads you to, I’m listing some other ways “Stand Firm” could add to your own personal ministry.
+And, if He leads you to, I’m listing some other ways to use “Stand Firm” or “Journey” to add to your own personal ministry.

 Here’s My List…